CMV and Transplant Patients

 Based on how serious your illness is, you might take an antiviral medicine by mouth or through an IV.
 Your healthcare provider will watch your symptoms and the amount of virus in your body to decide the extent of your treatment.
 Healthcare providers don’t want to give these medicines for a long time.
 They can cause other side effects and problems.

-Many people with active CMV infections recover quite well.
-Sometimes an active sickness can cause severe problems.
+Many people with active CMV infections often recover quite well, but sometimes an active sickness can cause severe problems.
 That’s especially the case if not treated early.

 What are the complications of CMV in transplant patients?